Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 found an efficient algorithm to solve a problem*, does not mean there is none.
 In practice, though, we usually assume that there are some problems like that.

-One fact that helps us talk about hard problems, is that it turns out that there are some problems which are *as hard as possible* in NP.
+One fact that helps us talk about hard problems, is that there are some problems which are *as hard as possible* in NP.
 That means we were able to prove that if you can solve one of these problems you can use that to solve *any other problem in NP*.
 These problems are called “NP-complete”.

 That is, to be frank, plain magic and explaining it is far beyond my capabilities.
 But it helps us to tell if a given problem is hard, by doing it